6.24.2024

 The most disappointing part of Ezra is its disrespect towards students with higher support needs.
 When Ezra is expelled from his Hoboken school for leading a Breaking Bad-inspired student rebellion, it is strongly suggested that he go to a “special needs” school instead.
 But when he and his parents visit that school, we are shown developmentally disabled children—many of color—as evidence that Ezra obviously doesn’t belong there.
 As the parent of a high-support autistic son and a human, I find using people like my own son as a scare tactic deeply offensive, and I am disheartened that Ezra’s creative team is reinforcing such prejudices.
 All autistic and disabled students deserve our respect, as well as appropriate and personalized placements.
 Including Ezra.
 Including my son.

 The movie also bungles the medication discussion.
-While it is undeniable that medication for autistic and disabled people can get used to sedate rather help, it is also true that meds are a crucial coping tool for autistic people whose neurology and wiring is not calibrated to tolerate a hostile world and society.
+While it is undeniable that medication for autistic and disabled people can get used to sedate rather than help, it is also true that meds are a crucial coping tool for autistic people whose neurology and wiring is not calibrated to tolerate a hostile world and society.
 Not every autistic person needs medication, but we already have too many parents refusing to “put their kids on drugs” that could help those autistic kids be less anxious and better regulated.
 Many of these parents see medication as a cop-out, and believe their autistic kids should learn to “deal” instead—a cruel and misinformed take that Ezra unfortunately reinforces.
 Plus having Max exclaim that he won’t put his kid on a medication for the “clinically insane” is ignorant at best.
 (I attended the screening with two neurodivergent Gen Z adults, so as to get their takes.
 After this and the “special needs” school scenes, one of them, who is a moderate support needs autistic, walked out.)

 It is not insignificant that the movie implies both Max, Ezra’s father and Stan, his grandfather, have autistic traits.
 Unfortunately this is portrayed as why both men are divorced, which is kind of the opposite of an autism understanding and acceptance message.
 But it’s nice to see an acknowledgment of what research has been reinforcing for years—most autism is inherited.
 There was also not a drop of autism causation nonsense, which was a relief, especially as De Niro has a history of endorsing antivax autism causation pseudoscience (though after seeing him thoughtfully discuss autism and interact with an autistic child IRL, I have to wonder if that advocacy grew from love for his own child combined with misinformation, as I’ve been there myself).